TrustLevel/snet_hackathon/README.md

 3. Component: Calibration Process
 - Uses ADR metrics to:
-  - Adjust model concentration factor (controls prediction confidence)
+  - Adjust model concentration factor (controls prediction confidence) -> Part of the Hackathon Demo
-  - Update CPT (Conditional Probability Table) weights
+  - Could be used to update CPT (Conditional Probability Table) weights -> not part of the Hackathon Demo
   - Generate insights about model performance
   - Recommend model improvements